 Around the Headquarters, we watched a Sambar and a Barking deer browsing on the lawn.
 In the bushes surrounding the lawn, we spotted a group of pin-tailed parrot-finches, White-rump Chama, Puff-throated Bulbul and Black-necked Oreol.

-Hornbills of Khao Yai
+Hornbills in Khao Yai

 Most importantly, we saw a pair of Great Hornbills up in the canopy.
-We stayed and watched these magnificent birds for a while and when they flew off we found another pair sharing a tree with a pair of White-handed gibbons.
+We stayed and watched these magnificent birds for a while, and when they flew off, we found another pair sharing a tree with a pair of White-handed gibbons.

-Khao Yai is home to four species of hornbills— Great, Oriental Pied, Wreathed and Brown.
+Khao Yai National Park is home to four species of hornbills— Great, Oriental Pied, Wreathed and Brown.
 Great and Oriental Pied hornbills can be seen quite easily in the park, while Wreathed and Brown hornbill sightings are quite unpredictable unless a nest location becomes known.
 Kaeng Krachan National Park is a better place for spotting Brown hornbills.

 After a quick lunch, we headed for Haew Suwat Waterfall, the one that Leonardo DiCaprio and his friends jumped off in the adventure drama “The Beach”.
 Although the lagoon where they landed is located halfway across the country on Kho Phi Phi island.

 In the late afternoon, as we were driving on Tad Ta Kong Falls road, a young bull Asian Elephant emerged from the forest and proceeded to walk along the road behind our car.
-He walked with us for quite some time, and always kept to the right side of the road!
+He walked with us for quite some time and always kept to the right side of the road!

-After a while, he was joined by an adult bull and they slowly made their way into the thick forest.
+After a while, he was joined by an adult bull, and they slowly made their way into the thick forest.
 It always amazes me how such large animals came to live in the thick tropical forest.

-The most unexpected and therefore exciting sighting of a mammal was a Golden Jackal running across the road in front of our car.
-It was in good view for only a few brief moments and it was too dark for photography, but we had a good look at the handsome creature.
+The most unexpected and, therefore, exciting sighting of a mammal was a Golden Jackal running across the road in front of our car.
+It was in good view for only a few brief moments, and it was too dark for photography, but we had a good look at the handsome creature.
 Such a great way to finish up a day of wildlife watching in Khao Yai.

-Thailand Wildlife in Khao Yai in the rainy season
+Khao Yai in the rainy season (May-Oct)

-Khao Yai was unusually quiet this time around, in terms of wildlife sightings.
-During the three trips to the park we saw the usual – White-Handed Gibbons, plenty of Variable Squirrels, Barking and Sambar Deer and Pig-tailed Macaques.
+Khao Yai was unusually quiet this time around in terms of wildlife sightings.
+During the three trips to the park, we saw the usual – White-Handed Gibbons, plenty of Variable Squirrels, Barking and Sambar Deer and Pig-tailed Macaques.

-One afternoon we heard the heavy hoof sounds as we were coming out onto the grassland.
+One afternoon we heard heavy hoof sounds as we were coming out onto the grassland.
 Gaurs.
 They must have been sleeping in the tall grass no more than a couple of meters away from us and quickly retreated into the forest, disturbed by our appearance.
-As hard as we looked we could not spot them.
+As hard as we looked, we could not spot them.

 Reptiles of Khao Yai

-Bats of Khao Yai
+Bat caves of Khao Yai

-Such high concentration of biomass is bound to attach a suite of predators.
+Such a high concentration of biomass is bound to attach a suite of predators.
 We watched Shikras launch into the stream of bats and pick an easy dinner.
 It took the bats about an hour to exit the cave and dissipate in the surrounding landscape.

 Fruit Bat Cave

 Inside the cave itself, the bats were wide awake.
 As a result of them being awake, we became covered in their droppings within minutes of entering the cave.
-Tony managed to catch one of the roosting young and we were able to have a good look at him.
+Tony managed to catch one of the roosting young, and we were able to have a good look at him.
 The bats turned out to be the Cave Fruit Bats – the species that Tony studied for his PhD in Malaysia.

 He told us that these guys fly for over 50 km a night in search of food.
 During their roosting time, they congregate in large colonies and take advantage of each individual’s knowledge about the flowering trees.